Finding a Top Financial Advisor Firm in New Hampshire

 Charter Oak Capital Management Investment Strategy

-Using charting, fundamental and technical analysis as well as analysis of economic, market, industry, firm and product cycles and trends, Charter Oak Capital Management’s investment strategies include long-term purchases (securities held at least a year), short-term purchases (securities sold within a year) and trading (securities sold within 30 days).
+Using charting, fundamental and technical analysis as well as analysis of economic, market, industry, firm and product cycles and trends, Charter Oak Capital Management’s investment strategies include long-term purchases (securities held at least a year), short-term purchases (securities sold between 30 days and one year) and trading (securities sold within 30 days).